With homebuyers facing a red-hot housing market, they need all the help they can get.

-LowestRates.ca works with more than 30 banks and brokers to bring you Vancouver’s best mortgage rates from lenders in Canada and we’re adding new ones.
+LowestRates.ca works to bring you Vancouver's best mortgage rates from 75+ Canadian banks and brokers.
 We work with our partners to obtain their best deals and offers, and then we let them compete for your business.
 All you have to do is answer a few questions, and in minutes you’ll be provided with today’s mortgage rates for Vancouver.
 There’s no obligation, but you can choose to speak with our broker partner to secure your best rate and see if you're eligible for more savings.

 Yes, it’s safe — you no longer need to visit a bank branch or mortgage broker’s office in person to apply for a mortgage.
 It’s becoming increasingly common for Canadians to apply for mortgages online.
 LowestRates.ca only works with reputable, trustworthy financial institutions.
 Your credit score won’t be affected and your information is secure.
 We don’t share your information with anyone unless you want to connect with a mortgage broker.
 We take care of the heavy lifting by comparing the market for you and can connect you with the best mortgage lenders not only in Vancouver, but across the country.

 We have a strong selection of lenders on LowestRates.ca including the big banks and many independent providers and we’re adding more lenders all the time.
 This ensures we’re always delivering you a competitive rate.
 Even if you’re not ready to commit to anything, you can use our site as a starting point for research (it’s totally free, and you’re under no obligation).